ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/session-state.md

   },
 ```

-Note that anything unpacking and repacking the reponse is making sure we actually _have_ a response.
-Also, the `!!` syntax on the final like coerces the value to a boolean (just in case you have not seen that syntax before).
+Note that before unpacking the reponse is making sure we actually _have_ a response.
+Also, the `!!` syntax on the final line coerces the value to a boolean (just in case you have not seen that syntax before).

 ### Initialize